gbstox/agronomy_llm_benchmarking/README.md

 # Updates

+## 2025-04-27
+1. Refactored code to simplify & make easier to maintain.
+2. Added price vs performance graph
+3. Fixed several formatting issues in the results display
+4. Added models

 ## 2024-08-16
-1. Thank you to , who contributed community questions!
+1. Thank you to Farmers Business Network, who contributed community questions!
 2. Benchmarks have been run against the new community questions on select models.
 3. Nous Hermes 3 405b added & benchmarked.